borisrakovan/dtu-mlops-project/reports/README.md

 >
 > Answer:

-We used [torchaudio](https://pytorch.org/audio/stable/index.html) as our third-party framework.
+We used [torchaudio](https://pytorch.org/audio/stable/index.html) and [gradio](https://www.gradio.app/) as our third-party frameworks.
 Torchaudio provides functionalities to load audio-related datasets and specific audio transformations to preprocess and augment audio data.
-Specifically, we used the `torchaudio.datasets.LIBRISPEECH` dataset to load the data and the `torchaudio.transforms.[Spectrogram|FrequencyMasking|MelScale]` transformations.
+Specifically, we used the `torchaudio.datasets.LIBRISPEECH` dataset to load the data and the `torchaudio.transforms.[Spectrogram|FrequencyMasking|MelScale]` transformations, which allowed us to extract two-dimensional features from the audio data, which could then be processed by conventional computer vision models such as CNNs
 Although being part of the PyTorch ecosystem, torchaudio is not part of the PyTorch core library, and arguably less popular than its computer vision counterpart, torchvision.
-Using torchaudio allowed us to extract two-dimensional features from the audio data, which could then be processed by conventional computer vision models such as CNNs.
 Compared to other similar libraries such as _librosa_ or _scipy.signal_, the transformations included in torchaudio can run on the GPU, allowing them to be executed on the fly during training.
+Gradio is a library that allows to quickly create web-based interfaces for machine learning models, leveraging a number of built-in widgets to display and interact with the model.
+Specifically, we used the `gradio.Audio` component to load waveforms into the model, and the `gradio.Label` component to display the model's predictions.

 ## Coding environment